 Sometimes new owners forget to send in the registration, so the animal is tracked back to the person who implanted the chip – usually the breeder or Pet Store.
 The seller has to go through their records to determine which animal received that chip number and who purchased the animal.
 This can be a frustrating, time-consuming chore.
 Prepaid registration cards can prevent this from happening.

 Prepaid registration cards

 Whichever method is used for the registration, it is an important step to ensure the return of the animal to the proper owner.
-Time is critical to an animal waiting in a shelter and having direct registration ensures the timely return of your beloved pet.
+Time is critical to an animal waiting in a shelter.
 Make sure to annually update your most recent contact information on your pet’s registration information.

 - Insert a microchip.

 - Recovery Program is contacted to determine owner’s name and phone number.

 - You are contacted immediately and plans are made for you to bring your pet home.

 Microchips are accepted by the AKC, Canadian Kennel Club, UKC, and the USDA.
 A microchip is a simple, safe and cost-effective way to protect your pet’s well-being.
 By providing them with this permanent identification, you can help ensure their timely return to you if they ever become lost.

 If you need help, call us at 1-800-786-4751.